 Applicants who have not attended any college or university after high school are considered first-year or freshman applicants.

-- Will graduate from high school with a grade point average of 2.25 or better.
+- Will graduate from high school with a cumulative grade point average of 2.25 or higher.

 - Successfully complete core course work for secondary school preparation.
 Students who have earned a GED are also considered for admission.